Stephanie1226/turtle-travel/README.md

 * A slighty change in ./node_moduls./victory-line in order to plot the routes.

 ## Set up
-- Run the following commands to download the repository and install dependencies:
+- Run the following commands to download the repo and install dependencies:

     ```
     $ git clone https://github.com/Stephanie1226/turtle-travel.git